tiangebi0222/molecool/README.md

 Project based on the
 [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.1.

 This repository is currently under development.
-To do a developmental install, download blahblahblah...
+To do a developmental install, download this repository and type

 'pip install -e ./'